03 Aug 20

 A Buddhist from the Tamang group of Nepalese people was great company during my trek.
 Helpful, attentive and respectful he taught me much about Nepalese culture and language, and of course the stunning Himalayan mountain peaks.
 My Nepalese porter did all the hard work for me, and often sprinted ahead on the trail to secure a room with an attached bathroom.

-I didn’t get sick in Nepal
+I didn’t get sick

 No tummy bugs, no altitude sickness.
 Before I left home I took the oral cholera vaccine, which has been shown to significantly reduce the incidence of traveller’s diarrhoea.
-Yes, staying healthy requires a bit more effort than at home, but if you wash your hands properly, drink filtered water, make smart food and drink choices (no ice, salads) and are cautious about gaining altitude then you are unlikely to have any problems.
+Yes, staying healthy in Nepal requires a bit more effort than at home, but if you wash your hands properly, drink filtered water, make smart food and drink choices (no ice, salads) and are cautious about gaining altitude then you are unlikely to have any problems.

 Nepali food is not Indian food, and it’s healthier and less heavy because cream is not used.
 While Nepalese food does share some similarities with Indian food (bright colours, amazing flavours, variety of ingredients), it is unique and the spice mix is different (salt, fenugreek, turmeric, cumin, ginger, garlic, green chillies, coriander).